tak-li98/SpartaFlightManager/ProjectProgress.md

 4. Delete or cancel any existing flights
 5. Flight statuses such as scheduled, depart/arrived can be auto-determined through date check

-6. (Extra feature if enough time): Change reversion option through use of a history logger
+6. (Extra feature if enough time): Reversion option through use of a history logger